NimVek/python-postaccess/docs/CONTRIBUTING.md

-# Contributing to Postaccess
+# Contributing to spf2acl

 Looking for a useful open source project to contribute to?
 Want your contributions to be warmly welcomed and acknowledged?
 Welcome!
 You have found the right place.

-## Getting Postaccess set up for local development
+## Getting spf2acl set up for local development

-The first step when contributing to any project is getting it set up on your local machine.
-Postaccess aims to make this as simple as possible.
+The first step when contributing to any project is getting it set up on your local machine. spf2acl aims to make this as simple as possible.

 Account Requirements: